DilnaShaji/DilnaShaji/README.md

 ### Hi, I'm Dilna👋

-Cybersecurity Graduate, Bachelor in Software Engineering
+Cybersecurity Graduate - University of Chester Bachelor in Software Engineering - Sichuan University

 <!--
 **DilnaShaji/DilnaShaji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.